the-avid-engineer/InfrastructureCli/README.md

 ### Template Options

 This allows you to configure special options for the deployment, which cannot be included in the template itself.
-For the sake ofre-usability, you probably want to use `@Fn::IncludeFile` here and specify the complete template options elsewhere.
+For the sake of re-usability, you probably want to use `@Fn::IncludeFile` here and specify the complete template options elsewhere.
 More on this in the JSON Extensions.

 #### AWS CloudFormation
 | Key                  | Value                        | Default        | Description                                                                                               |